Stock up on these 10 highly nutritious foods and you’ll always have something healthy on hand

 Walnuts are a good source of omega-3 fatty acids, which are believed to provide cardiovascular protection.
 Including nuts regularly in your diet may help lower LDL (bad) cholesterol levels, reduce insulin resistance, and lower inflammation.

 Yogurt is a rich source of calcium, which is needed to maintain healthy bones.
 Many types of yogurt also contain probiotics, which are beneficial bacteria that can help gut health.
-Flavored yogurts can be high in added sugar, so opt for plain yogurt that you can sweeten on your own with honey or fruit.
+Flavored yogurts can be high in added sugar, so opt for plain yogurt that you can sweeten on your own with fruit or honey.

 © Meredith Corporation.
 All rights reserved.
 Used with permission.